Wayne Wang: Legacy and impact

 Wang is widely regarded as a pioneering figure in Asian-American cinema.
 His earlier works, such as Chan is Missing (1982), are often cited in film scholarship as foundational works that were instrumental in establishing a distinct Asian-American narrative in American filmmaking.
 The film's cinema-verité approach, nonprofessional actors, and its focus on the street level everyday life in San Francisco's Chinatown distinguished Wang as one of the first filmmakers to center the experiences of Chinese-Americans in a detailed and nuanced character driven depiction.
 Some scholars have argued that the film's influence warrant recognition beyond its value as an early Asian-American milestone, instead to consider it one of the most significant American films of its era, irrespective of its ethic categorization.

 Wang's mainstream breakthrough came with The Joy Luck Club (1993), which he directed.
 It was only the second major American studio film to feature a large majority Asian cast, following Flower Drum Song (1961).
-While Flower Drum Song holds historical significance as an early major Hollywood production featuring an large Asian ensemble cast, some scholars and critics have noted that its influence on Asian-American cinema and storytelling was limited; the film offered little engagement with Asian and Asian-American identity, did little to alter industry and public attitudes towards Asians and Asian-Americans in Hollywood and the country, and did not lead to increased opportunities for Asian and Asian-American narratives.
+While Flower Drum Song holds historical significance as an early major Hollywood production featuring a large Asian ensemble cast, some scholars and critics have noted that its influence on Asian-American cinema and storytelling was limited; the film offered little engagement with Asian and Asian-American identity, did little to alter industry and public attitudes towards Asians and Asian-Americans in Hollywood and the country, and did not lead to increased opportunities for Asian and Asian-American narratives.